 One of Bern’s strongest beliefs in life was that to be the best, you must be a student for life.
 That’s how the Epicurean Theater was created.

-Here there are weekly, monthly classes on wine, fine dining, gourmet cooking and other gastronomy lessons.
+Here there are weekly, and monthly classes on wine, fine dining, gourmet cooking, and other gastronomy lessons.

 The pool area is a great place to hang out.
 Even if the weather isn’t cooperating, the pool is always heated.
 So if you’re traveling with kids, they will be loving you.